Academic Opportunities for Kennedy students

 - Everybody Wins!
 Metro Boston pairs students with volunteers who read with them

-- preK-8 MakerSpace for hands-on learning by all Kennedy School students
+- PK–8 MakerSpace for hands-on learning by all Kennedy School students

-- 3 Kennedy Pool, open to the public before and after school hours, features a Learn to Swim physical education program for all Somerville 3rd graders
+- 3 Ginny Smithers Poll at the Kennedy School, open to the public before and after school hours, features a Learn to Swim physical education program for all Somerville 3rd graders

 - 1–6 SEEK (Social and Educational Enrichment at Kennedy) for students with behavior needs

-- preK-8 SKIP (Specialized Kennedy Intensive Program) for students with physical and cognitive needs
+- PK–8 SKIP (Specialized Kennedy Intensive Program) for students with physical and cognitive needs

 - 6–8 Middle grades Learning Support classrooms and Resource Room classroom support